wermos/website/lessons/3d-basic-rendering/ray-tracing-rendering-a-triangle/ray-triangle-intersection-geometric-solution.md

 $$P=O + tR.$$

-Where \(t\) is the distance from the ray origin \(O\) to P. To find P we need to find \(t\) (figure 1).
+Where \(t\) is the distance from the ray origin \(O\) to P. To find P we need to find \(t\) (Figure 1).
 What else do we know?
 We know the plane's normal which we have already computed and the plane equation (2) which is (check the chapter on the ray-plane intersection in [previous lesson](lessons/3d-basic-rendering/minimal-ray-tracer-rendering-simple-shapes/ray-plane-and-ray-disk-intersection) for more information on this topic):

 $$
 Ax + By + Cz + D = 0\\